 Rustavi, an industrial city within the Kvemo Kartli region, is well-known for hosting the largest used car market in the Caucasus and the International Moto Park, situated just 25 km from Georgia's capital, Tbilisi

-Lagodekhi is the administrative center of Lagodekhi municipality, Kakheti region, 3km away from the Georgia-Azerbaijani border.
-Lagodekhi National Park borders the Republic of Dagestan (Russian Federation), and Azerbaijan.
+Lagodekhi, the administrative center of Kakheti region, is just 3km away from the Georgia-Azerbaijani border Balakhani.
+Lagodekhi National Park is near the Republic of Dagestan (Russia) and Azerbaijan.